MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-application-platform.md

 **Azure Functions**

-- Consider Azure Functions for simple business process scenarios which do not have the same stringent business requirements as business-critical system flows.
+- Consider Azure Functions for simple business process scenarios which don't have the same stringent business requirements as business-critical system flows.
   - Low-critical scenarios can also be hosted as separate containers within AKS to drive consistency, provided affinity and anti-affinity requirements are fully considered when collocating containers on nodes.

 - Azure Functions should perform distinct operations that run as fast as possible.